-Ryman Miriam Corban is part of the Ryman group, and intends to provide rest home, hospital, and dementia levels of care for up to 71 residents in the care centre, up to 30 residents across the 50 serviced apartments.
-The new building has not been opened to date.
+Ryman Keith Park is part of Ryman Healthcare Limited and intends to provide dual purpose beds; rest home, hospital (geriatric and medical), and dementia levels of care for up to 120 residents in the care centre, and up to 30 residents requiring rest home level of care in the serviced apartments (a total of 150 beds for certification).

-This partial provisional audit was conducted against a subset of the Ngā Paerewa Health and Disability Service Standard 2021 and the contracts with the Health New Zealand Te Whatu Ora - Waitemāta.
+This partial provisional audit was conducted against a subset of the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with the Health New Zealand Te Whatu Ora - Te Toka Tumai Auckland.
 The audit process included a review of relevant policies and procedures, a review of documentation related to the ongoing build and the transition to operations, observations, and interviews with managers.

-This partial provisional audit was completed to establish the level of preparedness for Ryman Miriam Corban applying for certification of a new building.
-The service has built a new care centre with serviced apartments included as part of the build.
-Total number of beds verified at this audit included 71-care centre beds (including 40 dual purpose beds and 31 beds for residents with dementia), and 50 serviced apartments (36 verified as suitable to provide rest home level care and 14 serviced apartments adjacent to the care centre wings verified as dual-purpose).
-Noting the service will only take up to 30 residents in the serviced apartments at any given time Ryman Miriam Corban plans to open the care centre and serviced apartments on 6 May 2024.
+This partial provisional audit was completed to establish the level of preparedness for Ryman Keith Park applying for certification of a new building.
+Total number of beds verified at this audit included 120 dual purpose care centre beds (including 80 dual purpose beds and 40 beds for residents with dementia in two 20-bed secure care units); and 30 serviced apartments for single occupancy identified as being appropriate for residents requiring rest home level of care.
+Ryman Keith Park plans to open the care centre and serviced apartments on 26 August 2024.

-The village manager is currently supported by a roaming resident services manager, the regional operations manager and northern operations manager all of whom were available to provide support on the day of audit.
+The village manager has been on site for three years and is supported by the northern operations manager and clinical manager, all of whom were available to provide support on the day of audit.
 There are various groups in the Ryman support office who provide oversight and support to the village manager.